ka-west/PBS_manuscript/README.md

-# PBS manuscript
+# PBS_microbiome
-## Pregnancy after bariatric surgery
+### Previous malabsorptive bariatric surgery alters maternal host-microbe co-metabolism throughout pregnancy

-This repository contains pre-processed data and code nessesary to reproduce the results presented in the manuscript.
+This repository contains pre-processed data and code to reproduce the results in the manuscript.